Richard Edward Nowicke

 Richard E. Nowicke was born February 6, 1932 in Detroit, Michigan to Edward Nowicke and Alice Mary Renowden.
 His beloved brother John H. “Jack” Nowicke was born in 1934.
 The family lived in Detroit on Wykes Avenue with extended family members before moving to the home they built on West 9 Mile Road in Southfield.
 One houseguest who lived the basement on Wykes was not to be mentioned, and was possibly hiding from the Purple Gang.

 Richard attended John Grace elementary school in Southfield, Michigan, and Redford Union High School, in Redford, Michigan.
 As a youth he enjoyed activities in Cub Scouts with his brother.
-Their mother Alice was the pack’s den mother.
-They boys learned to hunt, fish, and swim, as well as fix cars from their father, Edward.
+Their mother Alice was the pack’s den mother and she continued to display some of their projects even after they were grown.
+The boys learned to hunt, fish, and swim, as well as fix cars from their father, Edward.

-Richard excelled academically and in sports as a letterman in football and track and even served as a gossip columnist for his high school newspaper.
+Richard excelled academically and in sports as a letterman in both football and track.
+He even served as a gossip columnist for his high school newspaper.
 Over several summers, Richard worked as a life guard at the FDR-CIO Labor Center Camp for Children (sponsored by the UAW-CIO Recreation Department and the Michigan CIO council) which was located a few miles North of Port Huron.
-At CIO camp, he met the family of George Romney, then an executive at Nash-Kelvinator, who sent his children to this union camp for blue-collar workers.
+At camp, he met the family of George Romney, then an executive at Nash-Kelvinator, who sent his children to this union camp for blue-collar workers.

 After graduating from Redford Union he worked at Ford Motor Company for a time before he enlisted in the U.S. Navy.
 His first and only ship was the aircraft carrier, U.S.S.
 Shangri-La (CVA-38).
 He served as a damage control specialist, with occasional forays into serving as an M.P., and making furniture for officers.
 While serving in the Navy, he was introduced to Mary Hope Mitchell, the sister of his friend, James B. Mitchell, a fellow damage control specialist on the U.S.S.
 Philippine Sea (CVA-47, a sister ship to the Shangri-La).
 Richard and Mary were married in San Francisco in 1954.
 Their apartment was close to the Embarcadero and the ferry to Treasure Island where he was based.

-When his duty station changed to San Diego, their apartment was near the San Diego Zoo, and they could hear the lions roaring at night.
-They enjoyed spending time in Balboa Park, just as they had enjoyed the Golden Gate Park when they lived in San Francisco.
+When his duty station changed to San Diego, they lived near the San Diego Zoo, and could hear the lions roaring at night.
+They liked spending time in Balboa Park, just as they had enjoyed the Golden Gate Park when they lived in San Francisco.
 Richard assured Mary that washing and waxing his car was the most fun one could possibly have in a state park.

-At home his carpentry skills came to good use in additions and modifications to the house, barn, and garage, and other wood projects.
+At home, his carpentry skills came to good use in additions and modifications to the house, barn, and garage, and other wood projects.
 His children came to know the decibel levels of many power saws and were often asked to hold the ends of boards.
-He even applied his woodworking skills to Christmas trees—they never quite had the symmetry he desired, so he would cut branches, drill holes, and rearrange them to suit him.
+He even applied his woodworking skills to Christmas trees—they never had quite the level symmetry he desired, so he would cut branches, drill holes, and rearrange them to suit his aesthetics.

 Richard died in Rochester Hills on March 11, 2018, having been in failing health for the past two years.
 He leaves behind his daughter, Carole Nowicke, of Bloomington, Indiana, his son Richard B. Nowicke (Cheryl), of Beverly Hills, Michigan, his son Craig (Linda) Nowicke of Tampa, Florida, grandchildren Alex Nowicke of Fenton, Michigan, and Tonia Nowicke of Tampa, Florida, his nieces Kristine Nowicke Walker, Debra Nowicke-O’Brien, Nancy Nowicke Greenman, and nephew John Nowicke.
 For those wishing to make a donation in his memory, the family suggests Leader Dogs for the Blind.